yingchen0505/midifile/README.md

 Third integer is the valence value.
 Fourth integer is the arousal value.

+The last row, which contains only two integers, represent the minutes and seconds of the end time of the last emotion state.

 The sample emotion sequence is for the video [*La Luna*](https://youtu.be/vbuq7w3ZDUQ), a short film by Pixar.